By Kaye A. Thomas

 Most people can contribute the same amount to a Roth IRA as they would otherwise be allowed to contribute to a traditional IRA.
 But the amount you can contribute to a Roth IRA is phased out at certain levels of income.
 That means your contribution may be reduced — possibly all the way to zero — if your income is too high.
 This page explains the phase-out rules for regular contributions to Roth IRAs.

 You’re only affected by these rules if your modified adjusted gross income is above certain levels.
 The level where the reduction occurs is adjusted each year for inflation, and depends on your filing status.
-The following numbers are in effect for 2014, and the inflation-adjusted numbers for later years are available in our Reference Room:
+The following numbers are in effect for 2021, and the inflation-adjusted numbers for other years are available in our Reference Room:

 - Married filing separately, other: If you’re married and file a separate return, and live with your spouse at any time during the year, your contribution limit will be reduced when your modified AGI exceeds $0, and completely eliminated when your modified AGI reaches $10,000.*

 * Some people say you can’t contribute if you’re married filing separately.
 Technically that isn’t correct, but it might as well be true.
 You need to have qualifying income to contribute, but your contribution limit is reduced as soon as your modified AGI is more than zero.
 Few people with total income (modified AGI) of less than $10,000 are able to set aside cash to contribute to a Roth IRA.